 So, how much does it cost to take the CPA Exam?
 The following information about CPA Exam fees and CPA Exam costs will help you set your budget for becoming a CPA.

 CPA Exam Fees

-The National Association of State Boards of Accountancy (NASBA) reports that all candidates applying to take the CPA Exam for the first time must pay an application fee and an examination fee, which they do via the NASBA website.
+The National Association of State Boards of Accountancy (NASBA) reports that all candidates applying to take the CPA Exam for the first time must pay an application fee and an examination fee, and depending on the CPA state board of accountancy to which you apply, you may pay have to pay these fees via the NASBA website.
 After paying the initial application fee and examination fee, candidates may schedule all four parts of the CPA Exam with the same Notice to Schedule (NTS), which gives candidates six months to take all four sections before the NTS expires.
 Candidates who choose not to schedule all four sections at once or who have to retake one or more sections of the CPA Exam will incur more costs as a result of having to pay registration fees.

 The initial application fee varies by state board.
-The range for this fee is $25 (Guam) to $246 (Wisconsin).
-South Dakota has no initial application fee but does have a $30 application processing fee for each exam section.
-The average initial application fee is around $137, but the most popular amount for this fee is $150.
+The range for this fee is $10 (West Virginia) to $245 (Montana).
+The average initial application fee is around $135, but the most popular amount for this fee is $150.

 The following NASBA fee schedule applies to candidates taking the CPA Exam:

 These fees total charges that cover the services of the AICPA, Prometric, and NASBA and the price of a digital photograph.

 |AICPA (development and scoring)||$100.00|

 Out of the 55 boards of accountancy, 50 adhere to NASBA’s fee schedule.
 Of the 5 state boards that don’t, some present examination fees that are a bit lower than NASBA’s.
 Others take the opportunity to raise their fees above the rest.